Engee documentation

 The generated code has the following features:

-• clock and reset signals are always generated;
+• The clock and reset signals are always generated;

-• Both sequential and combinatorial logic is used, but combinatorial loops are not supported;
+• Both sequential and combinatorial logic are used, but combinatorial loops are not supported;

-Verification in this paper implies the creation of a verification model with the block C Function, whose simulation results should match the results of the original model with the same input data.
+Verification involves creating a verification model with the C Function; block, whose simulation results should match the results of the original model with the same input data.

 • .jl script;

-• An obj_dir folder containing the following auxiliary files:
+• The obj_dir folder containing the following auxiliary files:

 verilog files example